 3. The calendar is packed with festivals

 Think everything’s over once the summer crowds leave?
 Think again - Autumn is an excellent time to visit if you’re into festivals.
 Real Ale enthusiasts will be in heaven at the Falmouth Beer Festival and bookworms will delight with a day spent at the North Cornwall Book Festival which this year features the Man Booker prizewinning author Anne Enright.
-Head to Looe Music Festival for a truly eclectic line-up or get ready to rock at the Bude Blues, Rhythm and Rock Festival.
+Head to Bude Blues, Rhythm and Rock Festival and get ready to rock.

 4. You can make the most of Heritage Open Days

 Every September the UK throws open the doors to a whole range of hidden places which are totally free to explore.
 If you’re a budding historian or serious culture vulture, it’s well worth saving your Cornish holiday for September!
-This year it will take place between the 8th – 13th of September.
 Climb up the iconic Gribbin Daymark or take a peek in the Cornish poet Charles Causley’s house.
 Check out all the places involved this year.

 5. It’s the perfect time to learn to surf